Puran Bhagat (film): Synopsis

-After several years of penance and prayers a male child is born to King Silwan of Sialkot and his wife Queen Ichhara.
-However the Raj Guru predicts that they must not see their son till he's 16 years old or the child will die.
-The child, Puran, is given to Raj Guru to be fostered.
+After several years of penance and prayers, a male child is born to King Silwan of Sialkot and his wife Queen Ichhara.
+However the king's spiritual advisor cautions him that they must not see their son till he is 16 years old or the child will die.
+The child, Puran, is given to the spiritual advisor to be fostered.
 Mahipat the Senapati (king's general), has looked forward to becoming the king for a long time as the king had no son.
 But the birth of Puran thwarts his desires and over the years he spreads rumours about Puran's wild antics, which also reach the king.
 Time comes for Puran to return home.
 He finds his father has taken a much younger wife, Luna.

 Luna becomes infatuated with Puran and lets him know.
 Puran is at once repelled and horrified.
 He rejects her advances and leaves.
 The spurned Luna tells the king that Puran tried to molest her.
 The irate King has Puran's arms cut off, and has him thrown in a well.
 A miracle occurs where the saint, Guru Gorakhnath, arrives and sews up Puran's hands and keeps him as his disciple.
 Gorakhnath tests Puran's ascetism by sending him to an Amazonian style kingdom.
 The Queen, Rani Sundara, falls in love with Puran.
 After Puran has left his father's kingdom, the Senapati attacks and has King Silwan deposed.
 King Silwan sends for help from Rani Sundara.
 Goraknath insists that Puran along with the Sundara go to the help of his father.
 They succeed in restoring King Silwan to his throne.
 Puran after marrying Sundara remembers his vow of ascetism and leaves the kingdom renouncing his throne.